domfarolino/abi/RustInterop/02-Rust-Embed-Cpp-Library/README.md

 ## Rust build process modifications

-Before compiling rust source code, the "build" file ([**build.rs**](./build.rs)) specified in **Cargo.toml** runs.
-It enumerates the shared libraries that our project depends on with the [`cargo:rustc-link-lib`][rustc-link-lib] directive, and tells **rustc** how to find those libraries at compile time with the [`cargo:rustc-link-search`][rustc-link-search] directive.
+Before compiling rust source code, the build script [**build.rs**](./build.rs) runs, which does two things:
+  1. Enumerates the shared libraries that our binary depends on with the [`cargo:rustc-link-lib`][rustc-link-lib] directive, and tells **rustc** how to find those libraries at compile time with the [`cargo:rustc-link-search`][rustc-link-search] directive.

-The [`cargo:rustc-link-lib`][rustc-link-lib] directive also bakes dynamic dependency metadata into the final binary, which tells the linker the names of the libraries to find at runtime.
-At runtime, it will search for these libraries in its default places (usually system defaults like `/usr/lib`), but you can also include specific runtime path information in the final binary with the [`cargo:rustc-link-arg`][rustc-link-arg] directive, which informs the linker *where* to search for shared library dependencies.
+  2. Directs the compiler to generate runtime metadata that will get baked into the final binary for use by the runtime linker.
+Specifically, [`cargo:rustc-link-lib`][rustc-link-lib] bakes in dynamic dependency metadata into the final binary that tells the linker the names of the libraries to load at runtime.
+At runtime, it will search for these libraries in default places like `/usr/lib`, but you can also include specific runtime path information in the final binary with the [`cargo:rustc-link-arg`][rustc-link-arg] directive, which informs the linker *where* to search for shared library dependencies.
 This can make your binary more portable, but we do not make use of this in our example.

 [rustc-link-arg]: https://doc.rust-lang.org/cargo/reference/build-scripts.html#rustc-link-arg
 [rustc-link-lib]: https://doc.rust-lang.org/cargo/reference/build-scripts.html#rustc-link-lib